-The Golf Loopy Perfect Swing System is based on the latest scientific understanding of how people learn new movement patterns.
+The Golf Loopy Swing Like a Champion system is based on the latest scientific understanding of how people learn new movement patterns.

-Don’t worry, you don’t need to read the latest research papers on human motor learning in order to learn the Golf Loopy Perfect Swing — we’ve integrated it all into the learning program presented on this site, you’ll find it simple and intuitive.
+Don’t worry, you don’t need to read the latest research papers on human motor learning in order to learn to Swing Like a Champion — we’ve integrated it all into the learning program presented on this site, you’ll find it simple and intuitive.

 However, a deeper understanding of how the mind works will help you to learn faster, to understand why we work the way we do, and to trust and commit to the process.

 You may be surprised to know that understanding how your mind learns is also key to playing better out on the course.

 Best of all, after reading this article you’ll have the knowledge you need to supercharge your ability to learn any new skill in life.